BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 isStringRef.type satisfies { current: string }
 ```

-> And that is a brief overview of many of the features that `is-ts` when it is complete.
-Now that you know what `is-ts` is, let me talk about how I built it.
-Any questions before continuing?
+> And that is a brief overview of many features `is-ts` will have when it is complete.
+Now that you know what it is, let me talk about how I built it.
+Any questions before I continue?